 First, Amazon work from home jobs are real!
 The mega online retailer is just one of many remote-friendly companies out there.
-In fact, Amazon has an entire division devoted to its virtual workers.
+In fact, Amazon has an entire division devoted to its virtual workforce.

 Before we dive into what it’s like to be a part of the Amazon work from home team, let’s talk about the company first.